Learn to Kite,

 Split the cost without losing the quality.
 Perfect for two people learning together from a similar starting point.

-How a typical lesson day works
+How your lesson day comes together

 The WhatsApp group